dylan-shaw/quick_and_dirty_lm/README.md

 for training the language model, just the basics that can be used as a good starting point.
 In many cases, it is all you really need to make a functioning language model.

+All of the reusable code is in the file `./language_model.py`.
+Feel free to use it in this repo or copy + paste it into your project.

 ### Getting Started

 While you are free to copy the code, and even modify it, in your own repo, it can also